dkosmari/gnome-shell-extension-totp/README.md

 TOTP
 ====

-This is a gnome-shell extension to generate TOTP (Time-based OTP) authentication codes (such as the ones used by Google, Facebook, Github, Steam, etc).
+This is a GNOME Shell extension to generate TOTP (Time-based OTP) authentication codes (such as the ones used by Google, Facebook, Github, Steam, etc).